 I understand that I will receive access to the secret Facebook group “Shannon’s Daycare” where I will receive weekly communication and resources from the facility.
 I understand that in an effort to reserve resources and meet each parent’s communication preferences, I will NOT be provided printed materials as a regular form of communication unless initialed below.
 Parents of infants and toddlers receiving daily reports will receive text message reports if the line for electronic communications is initialed, or a Parent-Teacher Journal if paper communication is preferred.

-Make Your Daycare Parents Like You
+Make Your Daycare Parents Love You

-You don’t have to like the daycare parents – that’s not going to happen all of the time.
+You don’t have to like the daycare parents.
+Which is great!
+Because that’s just not going to happen all of the time.
 But put on your sweetest face when they’re being annoying, share some personal ways you relate, go out of your way to accommodate them now and then, and be likeable.